areibman/repatch/README.md

 ## Overview

-Repatch uses LLMs to analyze GitHub repository changes over time periods (daily, weekly, monthly) and generates professional patch notes.
+Repatch uses LLMs to analyze GitHub repository changes across quick presets, fully custom date ranges, release comparisons, and label-aware filters to generate professional patch notes.
 The generated content can be edited and sent via email to subscribers.

 ## Tech Stack